Safety Hazard and Incident Reporting

 Once the Hazard Reporting form has been received and reviewed, EH&S will either recommend corrective action and/or follow up with a response with the Hazard Investigation Report Form.

-Employee Injury or Illness (includes Student Workers)
+How to Report an Employee Injury or Illness (includes Student Employees)

-Go to USF’s Workers’ Compensation to report work-related injuries or illnesses involving University employees or volunteers.
+Review important information about workers’ compensation and to report work-related injuries or illnesses involving University employees or volunteers.
 Immediately inform your supervisor if you have a work injury or illness, accident, or near miss.
 Reporting your injury promptly helps to prevent delays in receiving benefits, including the medical care you may need to prevent further injury.

 • Injuries and/or near misses